 Can You Paint Your Side Of Your Neighbor's Fence?
 Here's What To Know.

-The saying "good fences make good neighbors" is only true when both sides can agree on how to paint it.
-Without that, fences can easily become a point of bickering.
+The line "good fences make good neighbors" can in fact be, as the Frost poem suggests, a point of contention.
+Particularly when it comes to agreeing on how to paint it.
+Despite being a great way to create more privacy in your backyard, without a firm agreement in place, fences can easily become a point of bickering.
 In extreme cases, they can even inspire legal disputes.

-When it comes to painting a fence between two properties, both neighbors have a say in painting their side of the fence.
+When it comes to painting a fence on the line between two properties (also known as a partition or boundary fence), both neighbors have a say in painting their side of the fence.
 If you know that the fence lies fully on your neighbor's property, however, you may be in a tight spot.
 Check local laws first because they can vary, but a fence on your neighbor's property requires their permission to paint even if one side of it faces your home.
-Painting parts of the fence on your neighbor's property without their permission can be considered encroachment or an unauthorized use of their property, and that can be grounds (if you'll excuse the pun) for legal action.
+Painting parts of the fence on your neighbor's property without their permission can be considered vandalism or encroachment (an unauthorized use of their property).

 Painting Etiquette to Avoid Neighbor Conflicts